RocketDerp/April14_2025/Art/ScreenPlay/Tons_Of.md

 Sooner...

 * "I confess that I do not see what good it does to fulminate against the English tyranny while the Roman tyranny occupies the palace of the soul."  - Ireland, Island of Saints and Sages," lecture, Università Popolare, Trieste (27 April 1907).
 James Joyce.

+&nbsp;

+Looking up at Bible Verse John 1:1 - they ask, where do they lead? https://www.youtube.com/watch?v=cfm4L0TGDrw&t=173s